From King Arthur to the moon landings that (allegedly) didn’t happen, it’s surprising what people want to believe without any real basis in fact.

 The myth seems to date from the earlier days when Windows were more susceptible to viruses than Macs.
 Today, neither operating system is highly susceptible to viruses, but they are to vulnerabilities and malware.
 What’s more, an Apple user is just as at risk from an attack through social engineering, where hackers use more personal methods, such as phishing, to target logins and data.

 Fact: The same types of threats and threat actors that target other platforms are also targeting Macs and will continue to do so.
 Mac users need to do just as much good cyber security safeguarding as those who use devices running on Windows or Android.

-Myth: Lots of businesses use Zoom for work so it must be safe
+Myth: Lots of business use Zoom for work so it must be safe

 A tough day at the office now sounds like ‘I’ve been on Zoom all day”.
 Since lockdown the use of the videoconferencing platform has skyrocketed.
 Right from the start, the security of Zoom was questioned amidst unwanted ‘guests’ crashing Zoom calls and requests for the service to offer end-to-end encryption.
 Like any app, Zoom has various levels of security settings but people are often too hasty to get on that call to set it up securely beforehand.

 In all likelihood, your organisation, network or conference is using Zoom (other platforms are available) for sheer convenience.
 It doesn’t mean they are completely safe.
 And they certainly can’t be held to account for employees appearing onscreen in front of a list of ‘handy passwords’ they keep on a post-it note behind them.
 The same principle applies to any service your business is now using to stay connected and productive.